-Overview 1
+1 Overview

-DOCUMENT PURPOSE
+1.1 DOCUMENT PURPOSE

-Utility strikes and uncovering unknown existing sub-surface utilities represents a significant project and safety risk to KiwiRail and its supply-chain.
-This document sets out requirements for the identification and modelling of existing sub-surface utilities on KiwiRail projects to ensure that work is performed safely, effectively and to the highest possible standard.
+Utility strikes and the discovery of unknown subsurface utilities pose significant project and safety risks for KiwiRail and its supply chain.
+This document outlines the requirements for identifying and modelling both existing and new subsurface utilities on KiwiRail projects, ensuring safe and high-quality work.

-STANDARD REFERENCE
+1.2 STANDARD REFERENCE